kingcody/IPSec-Tools/README.md

   *callback(ip)* -- *ip* is a simple string IP address; recieved from an internet request.

 **ipsecTools.ip.resolve(domain, calback)** - Resolve a domain to an IP address.
-  *domain* -- the domain hostname to be resolved ex. https://www.google.com
+  *domain* -- the domain hostname to be resolved, ex. `https://www.google.com`
   *callback(ip)* -- *ip* is a simple string IP address

 **ipsecTools.ip.reverse(ip, callback)** - Reverse lookup an IP address to a domain hostname
-  *ip* -- the IP address to be reverse lookup'ed, ex.
-8.8.8.8
+  *ip* -- the IP address to be reverse lookup'ed, ex. `8.8.8.8`
   *callback(hostname)* -- *hostname* is the reversable domain hostname for the requested IP address

 Setkey Tools